ParritoSombrero/tm4c-uart-cli/README.md

 -PuTTY or any application capable of handling serial data

--any cortex m development environment, i used code composer studio
+-any cortex-m development environment, i used code composer studio

 ### specifications
 -baud rate is 115200 & 8N1